Higher variations for free L\'evy processes: Introduction

 \subsection{Prior results}

 The initial motivation for our analysis was the article \cite{Avram-Taqqu-symmetric-poly} by Avram and Taqqu.
 We briefly compare some of their results with ours; the reader should consult their article for more details.
 Let $\set{X(t)}$ be a L{\'e}vy process, and define its higher variations pathwise using jumps.
 Note that such a definition is unavailable in the non-commutative case.
-On the other hand, while the classical version of the representation \eqref{Eq:k-th-variation} is surely known, we have not found it in the literature.
+Representation (\ref{Eq:k-th-variation}), which we use instead, is closely related to Theorem 36 in section I of \cite{protter2004stochastic} (where it is stated only for the jumps of a L{\'e}vy process), and is (as Protter points out) obvious in the classical case.
 Let $\set{X_{i, N} : 1 \leqslant i \leqslant N, N \in \mf{N}}$ be a triangular array with i.i.d. rows, such that

 in distribution as $N \rightarrow \infty$.
 Then a multivariate limit theorem implies that

 jointly in distribution.
 At this point, in the non-commutative case such a theorem is only available for convergence in moments.
 On the other hand, we actually prove Theorem~\ref{Thm:Variations-distribution} not just for powers but for polynomials, that is, linear combinations of powers.
 For commuting variables, convergence in distribution of linear combinations is equivalent to joint convergence in distribution (an easy exercise left to the reader).
 So the appropriate commutative analog of Theorem~\ref{Thm:Variations-distribution} also implies the joint convergence in \eqref{Eq:Joint-convergence}.